mpdf/mpdf.github.io/tables/auto-layout-algorithm.md

 </li>
 <li>If the minimum width of the table is greater than the page height remaining, the table is resized to fit the minimum width = page height remaining, as long as the whole table fits, and the scaling factor is within the value of autosize.

-(Minimum width is calculated when each cell accommodates longest word - allowing for nowrap,&nbsp; &amp;nbsp; etc.)
+(Minimum width is calculated when each cell accommodates longest word - allowing for nowrap,  &amp;nbsp; etc.)

 </li>
 <li>Else a new page is started, and the algorithm above followed (obviously containing size width becomes height etc.)</li>